 Homemade Microwave Caramel Corn

-How to make homemade caramel corn in the microwave with no more than a few ingredients and a paper bag.
+How to make homemade caramel corn in the microwave with no more than a few ordinary ingredients and a paper bag.
 (No mess, no fuss!)
 Just add some shake-it-up energy for some good family fun!

-We were a group of mostly young mothers, some at home, some working outside the home.
+At the time, we were a group of mostly young mothers, some at home, some working outside the home.
 Many of us were caught up with creating memorable holidays for our families.

-We’d wanted it all!
+We wanted it all!
 The shopping, the gifts, the wrapping, the food, the parties, the decorating, the tree, the concerts, the church programs, the special outfits, the … you get the picture.

 We had become “Christmas Machines” and had lost the real spirit of Christmas.